Metabolis/daw-project-organiser/README.md

 - [ ] BPM distribution chart
 - [ ] Recently opened projects list

-## Privacy & Updates

-This app stays up-to-date by checking for new versions once a week.
-It sends only your current app version and OS (e.g., Windows 11) to the update server.
-No personal information is ever collected or stored.

-You can disable this at any time in Settings → Check for Updates.

 ## Support

 - 📫 **Bug Reports**: [GitHub Issues](https://github.com/Metabolis/daw-project-organiser/issues)